 “We have to go now.”

 “Why?
 What’s happening?
 Who are you?”
-He dug his old combat boots deeper into the thirsty earth, in vain.
+He dug his combat boots deeper into the earth in vain.

 “I need to be certain.”